yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Would you know whether Facebook's hiring process has a preference for single-page resumes?

 As an interviewer for FB senior-ish candidates, I have seen some horrendously long resumes.
 So I would think single-page is not a hard rule, more of a recommendation.
 If you are exceeding a single page, then you are likely including too many things.
 [My own resume](https://docs.google.com/document/d/13c8KsKSsP5biJT8N70aLULyq-I5ywuWrxRxr2faQTK4/) is a 2-column one with small-ish font which I used in my last job hunt in 2017.
 It has got me replies from recruiters even before I started working at Facebook.

+### I'm an international student at SMU, does Facebook sponsor employment pass?

+IANAL.
+But we have had international students interning at Facebook before and are currently working at Facebook.
+Please check with the recruiter.

+### Am I eligible to work overseas in US/London/Canada?

+IANAR.
+If you're Singaporean, you'd have no problems working anywhere.
+If you're a foreign student, you could check with your seniors or just ask the recruiter when you get the chance.

 ## Interviews